ministryofjustice/opg-use-an-lpa/pipeline_scripts/check_ecr_scan_results/README.md

 This script returns ECR scan results for known vulnerabilities.

-Information about ECR scan on push is available at <https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html>
+Information about ECR scan on image push is available at <https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html>

 The script takes arguments for image tag to return results for, the Slack webhook to use for posting results and whether to post to slack.

 If omitted, the image tag will default to `latest`, and the webhook will default to the system environment variable `$SLACK_WEBHOOK`.

+The script will return the first 5 results, in order of most severe first, for each image.
+More results can be returned using the result_limit argument when running the script.

 ## Install python dependencies with pip